 Vehicle Safety: Pothole Edition

-The indecisive weather that ushers in spring can quickly damage the roads.
-The freezing and thawing of the snow helps to accelerate pothole growth, making it seem like they suddenly multiply by spring.
+Indecisive weather can quickly damage the roads.
+The freezing and thawing of the snow and rain helps to accelerate pothole growth, making it seem like they suddenly multiply by spring.
 Try as you might, sometimes potholes, and the damage they create is unavoidable.

 Your vehicle’s tires are their primary defence against pothole damage.
 Properly inflated tires should be able to handle the average pothole with ease.
 However, not all potholes are created equal, and it can be difficult to estimate the problems they create.
 The damage your vehicle receives while driving over a pothole depends on the pothole’s depth, the vehicle’s speed, and the tire pressure.
 The suspension is commonly effected by hitting potholes.
 The suspension controls your vehicle’s wheel placement and balance.
 If suspension issues are not resolved, it can lead to issues with the wheels, steering, and vehicle stability.